autumnlikescode/BatchDeobfuscator/dos.md

 ### Obfuscated Code

-For reference, here is the obfuscated code, the bytes are truncated as they are too large and will take up the entire page.
+For reference, here is the obfuscated code, the bytes are truncated as they are too large:

 ```python
 # Encoded By Py-Fuscate